babyloniaapp/docs/logs.md

 > We will publish our daily, weekly and monthly updates.
 It is very important for investors, users and players to know what exactly we're doing, how or on what we spend time and money.

+20.08.22 – The lottery UI has been designed and handed over to the devs. <br/>
+20.08.22 – The contract of lottery is getting ready, we are working on the random number generator contract. <br/>

+---

 <img width="500" alt="Crowdsale timer" src="https://user-images.githubusercontent.com/94221562/185555743-2f85efa9-e8e2-4d62-94e3-46605bfb5058.png">
 19.08.22 – We are aware the Crowdsale #1 timer does not correctly, we needed to update the time on the UI and the contract, our main dev is on vacation and we need to wait for couple of days.<br/>